TheDomma/global-mpi-dashboard/README.md

 ## 📬 Author

-Developed as part of the **University of Westminster – Data Science Project Lifecycle module (5DATA004C)**.
+Developed as part of the
+**University of Westminster – Data Science Project Lifecycle (5DATA004C)**

 ---

 ## ⭐ Final Note

-This dashboard is designed not just to visualize data, but to **translate data into actionable insight** — bridging the gap between analysis and real-world decision-making.
+This dashboard is designed not just to visualize data, but to **transform data into actionable insights** — bridging the gap between analysis and real-world decision-making.